| A B C D E F G H I J K L M N O P Q R S T U V W X Y Z # |

 Preferred Specimen

-1 mL plasma collected in EDTA (lavender-top) tube
+1 mL plasma collected in an EDTA (lavender-top) tube

 Patient Preparation